UNEcosc250/2018assignment2/README.md

 ## Mixing functional and imperative programming

-Your aim is to keep your code as functional as you can, but you're going to be led into having a few places where there are imperative concepts too.

-For example, your simulation is going to keep an action replay memory.

-This is going to require you to store past states of the simulation as you've played them -- something that works well with the *current state* being an immutable `Seq` of immutable `Boids`.

-But the memory itself uses a mutable data structure (I've picked `mutable.Queue`) so that it can fill over time, and reset when you click a button
+* Everything in `FrameMemory`, `SimulationFrame`, and `Boid` is pure and functional
+* `SimulationController` and the UI classes are imperative.

-There are also various mutable properties that we're going to add to our
+There are also various properties that we're going to add to our simulation:
-simulation:

 * The wind
 * The ability to "startle" the boids by applying a random impulse to